gopalvishwakrma/timepass-gens/README.md

 |  | mail.gens.life | 1 | A | 51.195.97.76 |
 |  | webmail.gens.life | 1 | A | 51.195.97.76 |

 *Note: For brevity, not all records are shown here.
-Please refer to the full documentation for complete domain information.*
+Please contact author for that*

 ## File Structure